PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 ### Example 2 - Get a filename
-Let's say you've got a utility you've written that operates on some input file and you're ready to use a GUI to enter than filename rather than the command line.
+Let's say you've got a utility you've written that operates on some input file and you're ready to use a GUI to enter that filename rather than the command line.
 Follow the same steps as the previous example - draw your window on paper, break it up into rows, label the elements.

 ![gui4_1](https://user-images.githubusercontent.com/13696193/44160132-6a584900-a087-11e8-862f-7d791a67ee5d.JPG)
 ![gui5_1](https://user-images.githubusercontent.com/13696193/44160133-6af0df80-a087-11e8-9dec-bb4d4c59393d.JPG)